 Some 40,000 foreigners travelled to Iraq to join ISIL.
-Among them, was an unspecified number of citizens of the Russian Federation.
+An unspecified number of Australian nationals was reportedly among them.
 As the Iraqi authorities recaptured territory from ISIL control, they have detained and prosecuted ISIL fighters.

 The majority of alleged foreign fighters are prosecuted under Iraq's Anti-Terrorism Law no. 13 of 2005.
 The law contains a definition of terrorism that is vague and overly broad.
 Pursuant to this law, even petty crimes, such as vandalism, may be considered as a terrorist act.
 In addition, the Law does not require proof of terrorist intent.
 As a result, an individual can face trial on terrorism charges and can be sentenced to death for a non-violent crime committed without intent to terrorize the population.